Vikash Jaiswal

-Vikash Jaiswal is an Indian entrepreneur. is the founder of Gametion Technologies Pvt.
-Ltd. and creator of Ludo King, a popular gaming app developed by Gametion for Android and iOS.
+Vikash Jaiswal is an Indian entrepreneur.
+He is the founder and CEO of Gametion Technologies Pvt.
+Ltd. and creator of Ludo King, a mobile game developed by Gametion for Android and iOS.

 At the ET Brand Equity Gaming Summit in 2021, Jaiswal asked the Indian government to support the game development industry within the country.
 According to Jaiswal, there should be "specialised courses focusing on game development under related streams like computer science or engineering."

 Early life

 Vikash Jaiswal was born in Patna, Bihar.

-He loved playing video games, especially in gaming parlours.
-His favorites were the popular Nintendo Mario games and Road Fighter.
-Growing up, Jaiswal used to make hand-made greeting cards and give them to a local stationery shop to sell.
+During his childhood, Jaiswal played video games in local gaming parlours, including Nintendo's Mario games and Road Fighter.
+He also made handmade greeting cards that were sold through a local stationery shop.

 Jaiswal pursued his Bachelor of Engineering in Computer Science from MIT, Bulandshahar.
 As part of his thesis, he created a video game called ‘Eggy Boy’, a seven level jump game like ‘Mario’, which was named PCQuest magazine's ‘Game of the Month’ for July 2003.
-He also took up animation, graphic design, and 3D classes in Patna while pursuing his Bachelors.
+He also took up animation, graphic design, and 3D classes in Patna while pursuing his bachelor's degree.

 In 2003, Jaiswal graduated from MIT, and moved to Mumbai.
 He started working as a tech lead for Indiagames Ltd.

 Gametion

 In 2008, Jaiswal quit his job and started his own game development venture, Gametion, with an investment of ₹2.5 lakh and a team of seven.
 Gametion initially created browser games, and later it shifted to mobile game development for Android and iOS.
 Most of these original games were published on "oneonlinegames.com."

+Gametion was co-founded with Soni Kumari, who serves as Managing Director.

-Gametion participated in the IGDC 2019 event, one of the most significant game developer conference in South Asia.
+In 2019, Gametion participated in the International Game Developers Conference (IGDC), a game development conference held in South Asia.